MicrosoftDocs/mixed-reality/mixed-reality-docs/interaction-fundamentals.md

 ## Why optimize?
 * It can be very distracting to optimize for all at once
 	* Example: cursors!
 See it, say it tooltips!
 Rays!
-* As users build intuition for the modalities, we recommend guiderails to build understanding and confidence
+* As users build intuition for the modalities, we recommend guidelines to build understanding and confidence

 ## What does optimization mean?

 The way the user interacts with your application will be very different depending on the mode they are on.
-Affordances provide the guiderails they need to get started as well as the assurance that the system is responding to them (think about the first time people started using a mouse, something that was unfamiliar at the time).
+Affordances provide the guidelines they need to get started as well as the assurance that the system is responding to them (think about the first time people started using a mouse, something that was unfamiliar at the time).
 Without thoughtful affordances, users could quickly become overwhelmed.

-Here are some examples of how affordances and behaviors would be optimized for each mode, keeping in mind crucial user questions like: "how do I know if it's working?", "what can I do?", "What did I just do?"
+Here are some examples of how affordances and behaviors would be optimized for each mode, keeping in mind crucial user questions like: "How do I know if it's working?", "What can I do?", "What did I just do?"

 <table>
     <colgroup>